 Part of the economic vision for the area set out in the current local plan is to facilitate inward investment to create better jobs.
-It is proposed that this vision will be carried forward into the local plan review.
-The need for employment land will also be reassessed and further employment land will be identified if required.
+It is proposed that this vision will be carried forward into the local plan review, which is also consistent with the joint economic development strategy being prepared for the Dorset Councils Partnership.
+The need for employment land will also be reassessed as part of the review and further employment land will be identified if required.
 This is likely to lead to a growth in local employment and the number of businesses in the area.